openvswitch/ovs/CONTRIBUTING.md

 Before you send patches at all, make sure that each patch makes sense.
 In particular:

   - A given patch should not break anything, even if later patches fix the problems that it causes.
 The source tree should still build and work after each patch is applied.
-          (This enables "git bisect" to work best.)
+    (This enables `git bisect` to work best.)

   - A patch should make one logical change.
 Don't make multiple, logically unconnected changes to disparate subsystems in a single patch.

   - A patch that adds or removes user-visible features should also update the appropriate user documentation or manpages.

 Testing is also important:

-        - A patch that adds or deletes files should be tested with "make distcheck" before submission.
+  - A patch that adds or deletes files should be tested with `make distcheck` before submission.

   - A patch that modifies Linux kernel code should be at least build-tested on various Linux kernel versions before submission.
 I suggest versions 2.6.32 and whatever the current latest release version is at the time.

   - A patch that modifies the ofproto or vswitchd code should be tested in at least simple cases before submission.

   - A patch that modifies xenserver code should be tested on XenServer before submission.

 If you are using GitHub, then you may utilize the travis-ci.org CI build system by linking your GitHub repository to it.
 This will run some of the above tests automatically when you push changes to your repository.
-See the "Continuous Integration with Travis-CI" in the INSTALL file for details on how to set it up.
+See the "Continuous Integration with Travis-CI" in the [INSTALL](INSTALL.md) file for details on how to set it up.

 Email Subject
 -------------

 The subject line of your email should be in the following format:
-[PATCH <n>/<m>] <area>: <summary>
+`[PATCH <n>/<m>] <area>: <summary>`

-        - [PATCH <n>/<m>] indicates that this is the nth of a series of m patches.
+  - `[PATCH <n>/<m>]` indicates that this is the nth of a series of m patches.
 It helps reviewers to read patches in the correct order.
 You may omit this prefix if you are sending only one patch.

-        - <area>: indicates the area of the Open vSwitch to which the change applies (often the name of a source file or a directory).
+  - `<area>:` indicates the area of the Open vSwitch to which the change applies (often the name of a source file or a directory).
 You may omit it if the change crosses multiple distinct pieces of code.

-        - <summary> briefly describes the change.
+  - `<summary>` briefly describes the change.

-The subject, minus the [PATCH <n>/<m>] prefix, becomes the first line of the commit's change log message.
+The subject, minus the `[PATCH <n>/<m>]` prefix, becomes the first line of the commit's change log message.

 Description